breadweb/extralife-helper/README.md

 ### User Settings

 The Helper is able to be used by anyone by changing the settings.
-Users will need to provide their participant ID or team ID to identify who they are.
+Users will need to provide their participant ID or team ID so the Helper can get their information from the Extra Life API.
 The remaining settings affect how the Helper looks and functions.

 User settings are parsed differently based on what mode the Helper is running in.

-* `DEV` mode: User settings are read directly from the environment variables defined in the config file.
+* `DEV` mode: User settings are read directly from the environment variables defined in the `.env.local` config file.

 * `LOCAL` mode: User settings are read from the compiled single HTML file.
-The initial values are provided by the config file at build time, but users can edit the values in the HTML file.
+The initial values are provided by the `.env.deploy.LOCAL` config file at build time, but users can edit the values in the HTML file so it works fo them.

 * `REMOTE` mode: User settings are read from the querystring.